1Tech-X/pcrack/README.md

 # About

-- This to is wriiten in bash script using package hydra for cracking password
+- This to is written in bash using package hydra for cracking password

 # Installation